 Talk with people who understand your situation.

-All of us in the Office of International Programs have spent time abroad and love to hear about your experiences, and we can also help put you in touch with other returnees.
+All of us in International Programs have spent time abroad and love to hear about your experiences, and we can also help put you in touch with other returnees.
 Keep in touch with people from your host country and from your program.

 Tell others about your study abroad experience.

-Let the Office of International Programs know if you would be interested in speaking with prospective study abroad students or helping with pre-departure meetings or other international events.
+Let International Programs know if you would be interested in speaking with prospective study abroad students or helping with pre-departure meetings or other international events.
 Write an article for the Campus, Middlebury Geographic, or other Middlebury publication.
 Write a review on Gooverseas.com, Abroad101.com, Goabroad.com, or Helpgoabroad.com.
-Telling others who really want to hear about your experience can be a wonderful way to keep your study abroad experience alive.
+Talking with others who really want to hear about your experience can be a wonderful way to keep your study abroad experience alive.

 Continue being a multicultural person.

 Seek out situations in which international experiences and perspectives are appreciated.
-The Office of International Programs can tell you about opportunities to get involved in working on international events on campus, for example.
+International Programs can tell you about opportunities to get involved in working on international events on campus, for example.
 Use your international perspective and skills to work on issues in the United States.
 There are volunteer opportunities right here in Middlebury; see the Office of Student Activities for information.
-Visit Continuing Your International Experience for more information.
+Check out Continuing Your International Experience for more information.

 In conclusion, re-entry can be a time of stress, confusion, and tremendous personal growth.
 As you go through this experience, remember that re-entry is just another phase of cultural adjustment, and just as you adapted to your host culture, you will be able to re-adapt to the United States and to Middlebury.
 Remember to look positively on your re-entry experience, and allow it to help you look at your own culture as if you were discovering it for the first time.